-Notebook Cloud Environment (aka "Cluster"; aka "Compute Engine VM")
+Cloud Environment (aka "Cluster"; aka "Compute Engine VM")

-When you interact with your notebook in a web browser on your own computer, the characters you type and code you execute are all sent to the Jupyter kernel process running on a Google Compute Engine virtual machine (VM) or Cloud Environment.
+When you interact with your notebook in a web browser on your own computer, the characters you type and code you execute are all sent to the Jupyter kernel process running on a Google Compute Engine virtual machine (VM), or Cloud Environment.
 Much of the discussion in this document involves understanding the Cloud Environment as a host for your notebooks.

 When you create your Cloud Environment, by default you create a single VM.
 However, the Terra environment supports more powerful clusters of VMs using Google Cloud Dataproc.
 Use of a VM cluster is an advanced topic that is outside of the scope of this document.

-Cluster boot disk
+VM boot disk